Literary-Insights/blog/src/content/blog/Our Mathematical Universe - Max Tegmark.txt-1.md

 5. Possible solutions to extend habitability include nudging asteroids to gradually move Earth further from the Sun's orbit as it heats up, potentially extending habitability from 1 billion to 6 billion years.

 Does this cover the key points adequately?
-Let me know if you would like me to expand or modify anything in the summary.

  Here is a summary of the provided text: